Updated on March 2, 2026

 Illinois Grocery Initiative

-For businesses in the grocery sector, the state has introduced the Illinois Grocery Initiative, a targeted program to support grocery stores that service local communities, ensuring they can continue operation and provide essential services amidst economic challenges.
+For businesses in the grocery sector, the state has introduced the Illinois Grocery Initiative, a targeted program to support grocery stores that service local communities, particularly in areas designated as food deserts.
+This program helps ensure communities have access to fresh, healthy food by supporting grocery businesses that might otherwise struggle to remain viable in underserved neighborhoods.

 Loan and Relief Programs in Illinois

-In Illinois, a variety of loan and relief programs have been instituted to offer financial assistance to small businesses affected by the COVID-19 pandemic.
+In Illinois, a variety of loan and relief programs have been instituted to offer financial assistance to small businesses.
 These initiatives provide critical access to working capital for payroll, operational costs, and other pressing financial concerns.
+Unlike grants, loan programs are generally available on a rolling basis through participating lenders, making them accessible year-round.

 Illinois Small Business Emergency Loan Fund

 The Illinois Small Business Emergency Loan Fund offers low interest loans of up to $50,000 to small businesses located outside the City of Chicago.
-This fund is designed to support small businesses during the pandemic, helping owners keep up with essential business expenses.
+This fund is designed to support small businesses during economic downturns, helping owners keep up with essential business expenses.
 Terms include an affordable interest rate and repayment terms favorable to business owners.

 City of Chicago Support Programs

-For businesses within the City of Chicago, several programs are in place to help amidst the health crisis.
-These include initiatives like the Chicago Small Business Resiliency Fund, which provides low interest loans to mitigate the economic impact of the pandemic.
-The loans can be utilized for a range of business needs, such as working capital to cover costs associated with payroll and rent.
+For businesses within the City of Chicago, several programs are in place to support small business growth.
+These include initiatives like the Chicago Small Business Resiliency Fund, which provides low interest loans to help small businesses manage economic challenges.
+The loans can be utilized for a range of business needs, such as working capital to cover costs associated with payroll, rent, and inventory.
+Chicago also operates the Neighborhood Opportunity Fund, which provides reimbursement grants of up to $250,000 covering 75 percent of eligible project costs for businesses on the South, Southwest, and West Sides.
+The NOF accepts applications on a rolling basis through the City's Submittable portal, with quarterly review deadlines.
+The Q2 2026 deadline is May 15, 2026.

 Economic Recovery and Expansion Efforts in Illinois

-In Illinois, strategic efforts are underway to foster economic recovery and drive expansion post-COVID-19, with a clear focus on advancing digital inclusivity and bolstering support for traditionally underserved communities.
+In Illinois, strategic efforts are underway to foster economic recovery and drive expansion, with a clear focus on advancing digital inclusivity and bolstering support for traditionally underserved communities.

 Broadband Expansion Support

 Under the Climate and Equitable Jobs Act, Illinois is investing in its digital infrastructure.
 This commitment serves as a backbone for economic development by supporting broadband expansion, thus enabling small businesses and communities to participate fully in the digital economy.
-Initiatives include providing grants and resources to ensure statewide access to high-speed internet.
+Initiatives include providing grants and resources to ensure statewide access to high-speed internet, which is increasingly critical for small businesses that rely on B2B payment platforms and e-commerce tools to operate efficiently.

 Underserved Communities Initiatives

 To aid recovery in areas most affected by economic disparities, the state has rolled out several initiatives focused on underserved communities.
-The Back to Business (B2B) grant program is a $250 million endeavor aiming to deploy recovery grants to small businesses hardest hit by the pandemic.
+The Back to Business (B2B) grant program deployed $250 million in recovery grants to small businesses hardest hit by the pandemic, and its successor programs continue this equity-focused approach.
+The Small Business Capital and Infrastructure Grant Program specifically targets SEDI-owned businesses and VSBs in CDFI Investment Areas.
 Moreover, navigator support is available, offering personalized assistance through training and webinars to business owners navigating these funding opportunities and other resources dedicated to creating a more inclusive economy.

 Sustainable Business Practices Incentives in Illinois